yangacer/JSON-CC/README.md

 1. json\_spirit wraps boost::variant as an internal structure and dose not allow access to a terminal value. e.g. numeric and string.
-Either boost::apply\_visitor can not be used.
+Either boost::apply\_visitor can not be applied.

 2. json\_spirit can parse data a little bit faster.
 Hereby are some
    benchmarks: